dermesser/libsocket/README.md

 ### Other OSs
 If you're using libsocket successfully on other platforms (or even ported it), please let me know.

-##How to use the libsocket: static vs. dynamic
+## How to use the libsocket: static vs. dynamic

-###Static Linkage
+### Static Linkage

-It's possible to compile libsocket statically into your program (by placing the .c[pp] and .h[pp] files in your source tree).
+It's possible to link libsocket statically into your program (by placing the .c[pp] and .h[pp] files in your source tree or linking against a `.a` file).
 You don't have to mind legal issues because libsocket is licensed by a slightly modified 2-clause BSD license which permits any use, as long as you include the license text in your product (so it's clear that libsocket is licensed by this License) and the notice that *we* wrote libsocket (as described in the license).
 It's ok to mention libsocket in your product's Readme or advertisements anyway.

-###Dynamic Linkage
+### Dynamic Linkage

 The recommended method to use libsocket is to link your program against the libsocket SO (DLL).
 Using this method is quite easy; you have to compile the dynamic libraries (libsocket and libsocket++) using